-- A. The following definitions shall apply to this Memorandum: - Full-time Regular Employee: An employee of the District occupying a regular position who is employed 40 hours per week and who is not serving under a written contract or in an introductory status. - 2.
-Part-time Regular Employee: An employee of the District who is not a full-time regular employee, who is employed less than 40 hours per week and who is not serving under a written contract or in an introductory status. - 3.
+- A. The following definitions shall apply to this Memorandum: - 1.- Full-time Regular Employee: An employee of the District occupying a regular position who is employed 40 hours per week and who is not serving under a written contract or in an introductory status. - 2.
+Part-time Regular Employee: An employee of the District who is not a fulltime regular employee, who is employed less than 40 hours per week and who is not serving under a written contract or in an introductory status. - 3.
 Introductory Employee: An employee of the District who is serving in the minimum six (6) month working test period required before the appointment as a full-time regular employee is completed, during which the terms of the extended introductory period must be satisfied.
 In the case of a part-time employee, the introductory period shall also be a minimum six (6) month period before the appointment as a part-time regular employee is completed.
 An employee on introductory status may be terminated without cause. - 4.
 Limited-Term Employee: An employee of the District who is not a regular employee, and who is hired for a project that is estimated to require 1,000 hours or less in a fiscal year.
 (July 1- June 30).
 If a project requires more than the originally estimated time, the limited-Term employee may be extended for additional 1,000-hour periods with Board approval.
 Any Limited-Term employee can be terminated without cause and shall not be entitled to employee rights or benefits specified in Article 7 with the exception of eligibility for PERS retirement benefits if the total worked in a fiscal year exceeds 1,000 hours. - 5.
 Volunteer: A person who is not a paid employee who participates in any District activity by providing their labor and services to the District free of charge.
 Use of volunteers on District projects must be approved by both the Division Manager and Risk Manager for liability and workers' compensation purposes.
-(Resolution No. 96-03 outlines the Board's authorization and governs of the use of volunteers.) - Exempt Employee: An employee of the District that is not subject to the overtime provisions of the Fair Labor Standards Act (FLSA). - 7.
-Non-Exempt Employee: An employee of the District that is subject to the overtime provisions of the Fair Labor Standards Act (FLSA).
+(Resolution No. 96-03 outlines the Board's authorization and governs of the use of volunteers.)

-- B. Employment Status is described as follows: - 1.
-Introductory Status: The introductory period shall be used by the General Manager for the evaluation of any new employee, and for the termination of any introductory employee whose performance, work, or behavior does not meet the required standards of the Monterey Peninsula Water Management District.
+- 6. Exempt Employee: An employee of the District that is not subject to the overtime provisions of the Fair Labor Standards Act (FLSA). - B. Employment Status is described as follows: - Introductory Status: The introductory period shall be used by the General Manager for the evaluation of any new employee, and for the termination of any introductory employee whose performance, work, or behavior does not meet the required standards of the Monterey Peninsula Water Management District.
 Each appointment, re-employment, or transfer to a regular position shall be subject to an introductory period of six (6) months for full-time and part-time positions.
 This introductory period is the final phase of the examination and qualification process before the appointment as a regular employee is completed.